Article about Emotional Dreams by Craig Hamilton-Parker. Extract from the book The Hidden Meaning of Dreams. (Copyright)

-Psychological Meaning: Some psychologists believe that we dream in order to allow our emotions to settle down.
-Without dreams, we would simply overheat.
+Some psychologists believe that we have emotional dreams in order to allow our emotions to settle down.
+Without emotional dreams, we would simply overheat.
 Dreams can sometimes express very powerful emotions that we would not dare express in everyday life.
 They can act as an emotional safety valve to help us release tension.
 Jung pointed out that emotions come from the ‘Shadow’ which is the undeveloped, ‘inferior’ functions of the psyche.
 Many people will refuse to recognize these emotions as their own and project them onto someone else.

 Dreams and Emotions

 Dreams are the strangest things.
 However sane you are during the day, at night you end up behaving very oddly indeed: flying, running around naked, chasing monsters, even meeting your soulmate – the so-called man ‘of your dreams’.

 It all seems so real, it’s not surprising people assume that dreams must have some use.
 And, according to Hamilton-Parker, they do.
 He believes they’re a powerful way to improve your emotions and your relationships.

 ‘No-one knows exactly what dreams are, but one theory is that it’s your brain’s way of stopping your emotions overheating,’ he says.
 ‘Which means while your unconscious mind churns away turning out all your crazy imaginings, it’s also working out solutions to any problems or issues you’re facing.

 Because dreams are intuitive, not logical, they’re especially useful when it comes to discovering your true, gut feelings.
 ‘That means once you learn to tap into your dreams, you can actually learn to use their lessons in waking life.

 How to Interpret your Emotional Dreams…